DaChro/ogh_summer_school_2020/README.md

 - magick: `sudo apt-get install libmagick++-dev`

+When running any tensorflow-related code for the first time, you will probably get a bunch of messages/warnings (some mean-looking red text).
+Don´t worry about this.
+This is mainly tensorflow stating that it is not running as fast as it could (this is because we are not using GPU support and have no specific CPU extensions in order to be compatible with as many systems as possible).

 # Docker

 If you are in for using Docker, I´ve prepared a Docker image that includes all software and data for the tutorial, so you can reproduce the tutorial without installing keras etc. on your host system.
 If you want to use it, download and install Docker Engine: